Measuring Compliance of Consent Revocation on the Web: Methodology

 \subsubsection{Wrappers for {\tcfapi} and {\onetrustg}}

-To observe who is accessing the {\tcfapi}, we override the function to record all the scripts which accessed it.
-We also record what command was requested through the call, e.g., ``ping'', ``getTCData'' or ``getEventHandler''.
-A similar approach was adopted by Matte et al.~\cite{do_cookie_banners_respect}, however, they observed calls made to the APIs in an older version of TCF and their analysis did not include OneTrust.
+To identify {\tcfapi} access, we override the function to record all the scripts that access it.
+We also record what command was requested, e.g., ``ping'', ``getTCData'' or ``getEventHandler''.
+A similar approach was adopted by Matte et al.~\cite{do_cookie_banners_respect}.
+However, they observed calls made to the APIs in an older version of TCF, and their analysis did not include OneTrust.
 We override getter and setter methods of the {\onetrustg} variable to record which domain is writing/updating it (mostly by a designated CMP script) and reading/accessing it.